Philippines protests China's weapons installation on islands

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

 “We have taken action on that, we have issued a note verbale,” he said, referring to a diplomatic communication that is issued in the third person and is not signed.
-It is less formal than a diplomatic note.
+It is considered less formal than a letter of protest.

 He did not say when it was issued, adding it was a matter that he did not want to discuss.